sai-educ/math-vocab/README.md

 the build.

 ```
-build_data.py        the 189 words + the writing guidance   <- edit words here
+build_data.py         the words + the writing guidance             <- edit words here
 readability.py        the Flesch reading-level checker
-build_html.py        assembles the two HTML pages
+build_html.py         assembles the two HTML pages, copies assets

 src/                  the app's source                             <- edit code here
   styles.css             layout, theme, responsive rules
   landing.css             the welcome page's styles
-  constants.js         grades, domains, shared helpers
+  constants.js            grades, domains, curricula, shared helpers
   icons.js                the SVG icon set
   sound.js                interaction sounds
-  graph3d.js           the 3D map (Three.js)
+  graph3d.js               the 3D map (Three.js) — nodes, the sun model, bloom
   narration.js             story-like scripts for Fish Audio
   ui.js                    panels, keyboard support, announcements
   tts.js                   the Listen button
   about.js                 the About dialog
+  curriculum.js            the Curriculum picker
+  panelResize.js           draggable panel splitters
   main.js                  app state and wiring

 landing_template.html  page shell for the welcome page
 app_template.html      page shell for the tool

 index.html            BUILT - the welcome page
 app.html              BUILT - the tool
-vocab_data.json      BUILT - the word data
+vocab_data.json       BUILT - the word data, with standards citations
 vocab_bank/*.md       BUILT - one readable Markdown file per grade

+assets/sun.glb        the root node's 3D model (see Credits)
+docs/screenshot.png   the screenshot at the top of this file

 server.js             local web server + voice proxy
 api/tts.js             the same voice proxy, for Vercel
 fish-audio-worker.js  the same voice proxy, for Cloudflare
 tests/                Node tests for generated narration
 ```

 `index.html` and `app.html` are each a single self-contained file with all the CSS and JavaScript inlined.
-That means you can email one to a teacher, put it on a USB stick, or drop it on any static host, and it just works.
+That means you can email one to a teacher, put it on a USB stick, or drop it on any static host, and it just works — with one exception, noted below.

-**What loads from the internet:** the 3D map uses Three.js and GSAP from a CDN.
-If those cannot load — no internet, a school firewall — the map area shows a short message and *everything else keeps working*: the words, the definitions, the examples, the search, the sounds, the About dialog.
+**What loads from the internet:** the 3D map uses Three.js, GSAP, and Three.js's GLTFLoader from a CDN, plus the sun model itself (`assets/sun.glb`, ~2 MB) from wherever the page is hosted.
+If any of those cannot load — no internet, a school firewall, the model file is missing — the graph falls back gracefully: no Three.js means a text message and *everything else keeps working* (the words, definitions, examples, search, sounds, About dialog); no sun model means the plain white sphere it replaces.
 This is tested.

+**Why the sun model is not inlined.** Every font and every script in this project is base64-inlined into the single HTML file — the established pattern here (`bundle_inter_fonts()` in `build_html.py`).
+The sun model is ~2 MB, too large to inline in the same way without meaningfully bloating a page whose whole selling point is opening instantly on a school network; it is instead fetched once, lazily, the same resilient way Three.js and GSAP already are.

-**Performance.** The map draws 224 dots and 223 connecting lines.
-They are drawn with instancing and a single merged line object, so the whole scene is about a dozen draw calls rather than 450.
-Highlighting is a smooth per-frame blend rather than hundreds of simultaneous animations.
-This is what keeps it smooth on a school iPad.
+**Performance.** The map is built once as a fixed structure — every grade, topic and word, drawn with instancing and a single merged line object, about a dozen draw calls rather than hundreds — and the **Curriculum** picker never touches that structure.
+Switching curricula on or off fades the relevant nodes in and out through the same per-frame highlight blend the selection system already uses, instead of rebuilding the WebGL scene, which is what keeps it smooth on a school iPad even while the picker is being used.

 **Sounds.** Clicking makes a small sound that tells you *what* happened — a warm swell for a grade, a downward drop for a topic, a bright chime for a word, a